 If you answered all the above questions correctly, congratulations; you’re more financially literate than the average American.
 Chances are, your personal finances are also in better-than-average shape.
 Your financial intelligence is helping you live within your means, manage debt, and save for retirement.

 However, if you had trouble with some of the questions — or if you’re struggling with some of your financial goals — then you could probably stand to learn a little more about money.
 And even if your financial IQ is pretty high already, it never hurts to know more.

 Fortunately, there are many ways to increase your financial literacy, including:

 Check out the archives here at MoneyCrashers for information on a wide variety of financial topics.
 You can learn how to fix a broken budget, boost your savings, rebuild damaged credit, pay off credit card debt, and choose investments for your 401(k) — and that’s just scratching the surface.

-Head down to your local public library and check out the selection of books filed under personal finance, investing, homeownership, or any other financial topic that interests you.
-A few classics to look for include “The Total Money Makeover” by Dave Ramsey, “Your Money or Your Life” by Vicki Robin and Joe Dominguez, and “The Millionaire Next Door” by Thomas Stanley and William Danko.
+Head down to your local public library and check out the selection of books filed under personal finance, getting out of debt, investing, home buying, financial independence, or any other financial topic that interests you.
+A few classic personal finance books to look for include “The Total Money Makeover” by Dave Ramsey, “Your Money or Your Life” by Vicki Robin and Joe Dominguez, and “The Millionaire Next Door” by Thomas Stanley and William Danko.